Nuraghe La Prisgiona: Architecture

 The nuraghe presides over an area of several square kilometers, with its prominent role confirmed by the size and the complexity of the architectural structure itself.
 The nuraghe is a complex nuraghe, of tholos (beehive tomb) typology, rather unusual in Gallura.
 The monument has a central tower (the keep) and 2 side towers, forming a bastion.

-The keep has an entrance defined by a massive lintel of 3.20 m length.
+The keep has an entrance defined by a massive lintel of 3.20 m in length.
 The central chamber has a false dome, which is more than 6 meters high, with three niches in its interior.
 The bastion is further protected by a curtain wall that encloses a large courtyard.